nicholas-mn/OpenNoodl/README.md

-# Code Crusher
+# OpenNoodl

-Code Crusher is a fork of the original Noodl open source code under GPL-3.0 license.
+OpenNoodl is a fork of the original Noodl open source code under GPL-3.0 license.
 OpenNoodl / Noodl is a front end React app builder with a visual programming interface.

-Code Crusher will aim to stay entirely in sync with the original repository, including future updates to this repository.
+OpenNoodl will aim to stay entirely in sync with the original repository, including future updates to this repository.
 A roadmap for updates will be published soon.

-# Installing Code Crusher
+# Installing OpenNoodl

 ## One-click install